j-mehler/Hertie-Thesis-Mehler/README.md

 ## Disclaimer
 I have relied on chatGPT to generate individual functions for plotting figures, restructuring data, or debugging.
-When I used code from chatGPT, it was adapted to our specific tasks, so that none of the code are completely the same as the chatGPT output.
+When I used code from chatGPT, it was still adapted to my specific tasks.